 - Darts - Whether you're a keen dart player or you haven't ever touched a dart, this is a great fundraiser for all.
 You could charge spectators and/or participants an entry fee.
 You could make it interesting by getting participants to balance on one leg or you could even charge them a fine for every time they miss the board.

-- Dinner party - Get your friends and family round for an evening of deliscious fundraising.
-You could choose a theme to make it interesting or get each guest to bring an after dinner game.
-By charging a small entry fee you can have an evening of fun whilst also contributing to a great cause.
+- Dinner party - Get your friends and family round for an evening of delicious fundraising.
+You could choose a theme to make it interesting or get each guest to bring an after-dinner game.
+By charging a small entry fee you can have an evening of fun while contributing to a great cause.